-The purpose of this course is to prepare students for the Applied Learning Experience II which is the culminating experience (major project report and poster session) and practicum (implementation of major project at the practice site).
-This preparation will include a comprehensive and integrated application of the MPH curriculum in the development of the major project plan that will be completed during Applied Learning Experience II.
+The purpose of this practicum course is to prepare students for ALE I which is the culminating experience (major project report and poster session) and practicum (implementation of major project at the practice site).
+This preparation will include a comprehensive and integrated application of the MPH curriculum in the development of the major project plan that will be completed during ALE II.
 Students will also be introduced to the role of the agency in the community setting with completion of the Agency Interview Reaction paper and the Agency Report.

 During the second part of the ALE I semester, students will be expected to participate in professional practice activities to gain hands-on experience in the public health setting.
-Students will select their community practice site for the practicum experience under the supervision of the Applied Learning Experience Faculty Advisor.
+Students will select their community practice site for the practicum experience under the supervision of the ALE Faculty Advisor.